botpress/readme/docs/Quick Start/build.md

 In Botpress, you configure your bot's behavior using Workflows.
 A Workflow is a visual representation of the series of steps your bot follows when a user starts a conversation.

+The steps in a Workflow are represented by Nodes.
+You can draw a path between any two Nodes to create a Transition between them.

 > 📘 Custom Workflows
 >
 > Every bot comes with a few helpful default Workflows, but you can create custom Workflows to organize your project more easily.
 For more information, check out the [Workflows](tbc) page.

+### Main Workflow

 For now, let's take a look at the **Main** Workflow: